-Net interest income (expense) increased from a net expense during the three months ended June 30, 2005 to net income during the same period in 2006.
-Nearly all of the interest expense during the three months ended June 30, 2006, was incurred on our senior convertible promissory notes issued to Carilion Health System on December 30, 2005, which were not previously outstanding during the second quarter of 2005.
+Net interest income (expense) increased from a net expense during the three months ended September 30, 2005 to net income during the same period in 2006.
+Nearly all of the interest expense during the three months ended September 30, 2006, was incurred on our senior convertible promissory notes issued to Carilion Health System on December 30, 2005, which were not previously outstanding during the third quarter of 2005.
 These notes have an aggregate outstanding principal of approximately \$5.0 million and accrue simple interest at a rate of 6.0% per year.
-During the three month period ended June 30, 2006, interest expense on such notes was approximately \$75 thousand.
+During the three month period ended September 30, 2006, interest expense on such notes was approximately \$75 thousand.
 At the same time, the proceeds from the issuance of the senior convertible promissory notes and the proceeds from the sale of our Class C Common Stock received at the beginning of the first quarter in 2006 continued to provide a cash surplus for us.
-Additionally, the net proceeds of \$17.66 million from the initial public offering were received in the first week of June 2006.
-The proceeds from these financing transactions resulted in our holding significantly greater interest-bearing balances in the three months ended June 30, 2006, we did not have an outstanding balance on our \$2.5 million line of credit.
-As such, we did not incur interest expense on that line of credit in 2006 compared to interest expense of \$16 thousand incurred in 2005.
+Additionally, the net proceeds of \$17.87 million from the initial public offering were received in the first week of June 2006.
+The proceeds from these financing transactions resulted in our holding significantly greater interest-bearing balances in the three months ended September 30, 2006, than during the same period in 2005.
+Interest income for the three months ended September 30, 2006, totaled \$318 thousand.
+Finally, during the third quarter of 2006, we did not have an outstanding balance on our \$2.5 million line of credit.
+As such, we did not incur interest expense on that line of credit in 2006 compared to interest expense of \$23 thousand incurred in the third quarter of 2005.
 We do not anticipate a need to draw on that line of credit in the near term given the funds raised from our August and December 2005 financing with Carilion Health System and from our initial public offering in June 2006.

-Six Months Ended June 30, 2006 Compared to Six Months Ended June 30, 2005
+Nine months ended September 30, 2006 Compared to Nine months ended September 30, 2005